Skip to main content

 • grinding

-• “Overall this game was a big disappointment and I really wouldn't recommend it even when it becomes free (if that's ever going to happen).
-You're better off trying the original Sound Space on Roblox or, if you don't want to grind for songs and want a smoother experience, get the free version of Rhythia through their Discord.”
+• “Overall, this game was a big disappointment and I really wouldn't recommend it even if it becomes free (if that ever happens).
+You're better off playing the original Sound Space on Roblox, or if you don't want to grind for songs and want a smoother experience, get the free version of Rhythia through their Discord.”

 • stability